ChowderWellington/InstaFix/README.md

 # InstaFix
-A program to help less techy people fix hardware
+A website to help less techy people fix hardware